ejaxon/ejaxon.github.io/reading.md

 53. Miss Peregrine's Home for Peculiar Children.
 Ransom Riggs.
 54. The Unbearable Wholeness of Being.
 Ilia Delio.
 55. Harry Potter and the Cursed Child.
 J.K.
 Rowling, John Tiffany, Jack Thorne.
+56. The Color of Magic.
+Terry Pratchett.
+57. The Light Fantastic.
+Terry Pratchett.